This page contains data and resources on various topics related to life expectancy, both in the UK and globally.

 UK life expectancy

-Life expectancy in the UK has been steadily increasing.
+Life expectancy in the UK has been steadily increasing, but stalled in 2015-2017.
 Women have (and will likely continue to have) increased longevity compared to men, although the gap is shrinking.

 Life expectancy by country

 Although the global average life expectancy is 71.0, there is massive variation across the globe.

 Life expectancy in African countries is affected by severe health issues, such as high incidence of malaria, tuberculosis and AIDs, with access to expert medical care limited.

 There are two different measures of life expectancy in common use:

 Cohort life expectancy shows the probability of a person dying at each age over the course of their lifetime.
 It refers to a group of people with the same year of birth.